kruize/autotune/tests/scripts/remote_monitoring_tests/Remote_monitoring_tests.md

 - Update performance profile with duplicate SLO data
 - Update performance profile with invalid superset data
 - Update performance profile with missing mandatory fields

+### **Delete Performance Profile API tests**

+Here are the test scenarios:
+- Delete performance profile with a valid version
+- Delete performance profile with invalid profile name scenarios
+- Delete performance profile with when its associated with existing experiments

 ## Prerequisites for running the tests: